Crisis of the Roman Republic: Collapse of the republic

 The domination of the state by the three-man group of the First Triumvirate—Caesar, Crassus, and Pompey—from 59 BC did little to restore order or peace in Rome.
 The first "triumvirate" dominated republican politics by controlling elections, continually holding office, and violating the law through their long periods of ex officio political immunity.
 This political authority so dominated other magistrates that they were unwilling to oppose their policies or voice opposition.
 Political violence both became more acute and chaotic: the total anarchy that emerged in the mid-50s by duelling street gangs under the control of Publius Clodius Pulcher and Titus Annius Milo prevented orderly consular elections repeatedly in the 50s.

 The destruction of the senate house and escalation of violence continued until Pompey was simply appointed by the senate, without consultation of the assemblies, as sole consul in 52 BC.
 The domination of the city by Pompey and repeated political irregularities led to Caesar being unwilling to subject himself to what he considered to be biased courts and unfairly administered laws, starting Caesar's civil war.

 Whether the period starting with Caesar's civil war should really be called a portion of the republic is a matter of scholarly debate.
 After Caesar's victory, he ruled a dictatorial regime until his assassination in 44 BC at the hands of the Liberatores.
-The Caesarian faction quickly gained control of the state, inaugurated the Second Triumvirate (comprising Caesar's adopted son Octavian and the dictator's two most important supporters, Mark Antony and Marcus Aemilius Lepidus), purged their political enemies, and successfully defeated the assassins in the Liberators' civil war at the Battle of Philippi.
-The second triumvirate failed to reach any mutually agreeable resolution; leading to the final civil war of the republic, a war which the promagistrate governors and their troops won, and in doing so, permanently collapsed the republic.
-Octavian, now Augustus, became the first Roman Emperor and transformed the oligarchic republic into the autocratic Roman Empire.
+The Caesarian faction quickly gained control of the state.
+They inaugurated the Second Triumvirate comprising Caesar's adopted son Octavian and the dictator's two most important supporters, Mark Antony and Marcus Aemilius Lepidus, purged their political enemies, and successfully defeated the assassins in the Liberators' civil war at the Battle of Philippi.
+The Second Triumvirate failed to reach any mutually agreeable resolution, leading to the final civil war and permanent collapse of the Republic.
+Octavian, now Augustus, became the first Roman Emperor in 27 BC and transformed the oligarchic republic into the autocratic Roman Empire.